Steaxy/automated_ticket_attribution/DESIGN_NOTES.md

   Catalog, and the issue description is about the local camera rather than Zoom itself being down or an access-provisioning request.

-  Therefore, I classify it as:
+  Therefore, I expect the LLM to classify it as:
   - `request_category`: `Software & Licensing`
   - `request_type`: `Other Software Issue`
   - `sla_unit` / `sla_value`: `hours`, `24`.